jjlin526/AWS-Services/Content-and-Network-Delivery-Services.md

 * Directly integrates with multiple AWS services
 * Provides monitoring and metrics on API calls
 * Supports VPC and on-premise private applications

+### AWS Global Accelerator

+* AWS Global Accelerator is a networking service that sends your user's traffic through Amazon Web Service's global network infrastructure, improving your internet user performance by up to 60%.